Blog

 Geopolitics: Is It Too Late?

-No. VotePlusPlus would like to offer some possibly counterintuitive advice, considering the state of the world at this time.
-The discussion should become more general during a crisis, not less.
+1. The discussion should become more general during a crisis, not less.
 When your village is being shelled you clearly need to get out of the way and cope.
-However, the ultimate solution to the crisis should…
+However, the ultimate solution to the crisis should not be about precisely how to run away, fight back, and survive.
+Better to get started right way on finding solutions that avoid the problem in the future, hopefully forever.

 The Meaning of Life